berke-celikel/berke-celikel.github.io/_posts/2025-03-03-cez-vs-gazprom-arbitration.md

 ---
 layout: post
 title: "Commercial Deals Under Pressure: ČEZ’s ICC Win Against Gazprom"
-subtitle: "A significant arbitration ruling clarifies the limits of force majeure in energy contracts during wartime disruption"
+subtitle: "A key post-crisis arbitration highlights how force majeure is tested under international law"
 cover-img: /assets/img/gazprom.jpeg
 thumbnail-img: /assets/img/gazprom.jpeg
-excerpt: "ČEZ won a €42 million ICC arbitration award against Gazprom over undelivered gas—highlighting how force majeure operates when geopolitical crisis collides with commercial obligation."
-tags: [Arbitration, Energy, International Law, ICC, Czech Republic, Russia, Force Majeure]
+excerpt: "ČEZ’s arbitration victory over Gazprom reveals how international tribunals handle war-related supply disruptions.
+Here's what this high-profile case means for contract law, force majeure, and future energy disputes."
+tags: [Energy, Arbitration, Force Majeure, Gazprom, ICC, International Law]
 author: Berke Celikel
 ---

 ## Commercial Deals Under Pressure: ČEZ’s ICC Win Against Gazprom

-In February 2025, Czech energy company **ČEZ** secured a major legal victory at the **International Chamber of Commerce (ICC)**, winning over **€42 million** in damages from Russian gas supplier **Gazprom Export**.
-The dispute stemmed from **Gazprom’s failure to deliver contracted gas volumes during the 2022–23 European energy crisis**, amid Russia’s invasion of Ukraine and subsequent EU sanctions.

-The case is notable not only for its financial outcome, but also for how it tested the **scope of force majeure in commercial contracts**, particularly when geopolitical conflict disrupts long-term obligations.
-It’s one of the **few successful arbitrations brought by a European buyer against Gazprom** since the start of the war, and it sheds light on the role of international arbitration when diplomacy fails.
+When Russia’s invasion of Ukraine began in 2022, it triggered not just a geopolitical crisis, but a commercial one.
+Among the many European companies left scrambling to secure fuel amid plummeting deliveries was **ČEZ**, the Czech Republic’s state-backed utility.

+But unlike others, ČEZ took its supplier—**Gazprom Export**—to arbitration.
+And in **February 2025**, it won.
+An **ICC tribunal** awarded ČEZ roughly **$42 million** in damages, holding Gazprom liable for gas deliveries it had failed to supply during the **2022–2023 energy crisis** (Reuters, 2025).

 ---

-## Background: A Contract in Crisis
+## The Conflict Behind the Contract

-ČEZ, a majority state-owned Czech utility, had a **long-standing gas supply agreement** with **Gazprom Export**, a subsidiary of Russian energy giant Gazprom.
-Under the contract, Gazprom was obligated to deliver specific volumes of natural gas to ČEZ, a critical part of the Czech Republic’s energy supply strategy.

-However, in **2022 and 2023**, following Russia’s full-scale invasion of Ukraine, energy flows across Europe were severely disrupted.
-Gazprom failed to deliver the agreed quantities, citing **extraordinary circumstances** related to the war and EU sanctions. ČEZ, having already paid for significant volumes, was left scrambling for alternatives on a volatile spot market — incurring **major losses**.

-When bilateral negotiations failed, ČEZ initiated arbitration at the **ICC International Court of Arbitration**, seeking to recover damages for Gazprom’s non-performance.
+At the heart of this dispute was a **long-term gas supply agreement** governed by international law and overseen by the International Chamber of Commerce (ICC).
+The contract obligated Gazprom to deliver agreed volumes of gas to ČEZ.
+But during the war, Gazprom significantly curtailed deliveries.

+In its defence, Gazprom invoked **force majeure**—arguing that war-related sanctions, logistical barriers, and political instability made performance impossible.
+Force majeure clauses are common in international contracts.
+But invoking them successfully requires more than citing a crisis.

 ---

-## Legal Battle: Force Majeure Under the Microscope

-The heart of the legal dispute was **Gazprom’s invocation of force majeure** — a contractual clause that relieves a party from liability when extraordinary events make performance impossible.

-Force majeure clauses are common in energy contracts, but **invoking them successfully requires meeting strict conditions**.
-Most clauses demand that the event:

-1. Falls within a defined list (e.g., war, sanctions, natural disasters);
-2. **Directly prevents** performance — not just makes it harder or more expensive;
-3. Cannot be reasonably overcome through alternative means;
-4. Is promptly and transparently notified to the counterparty.

-Gazprom claimed that Western sanctions and the geopolitical situation made it impossible to fulfil its delivery obligations.
-However, ČEZ challenged this defense, arguing that:

-- Gazprom did not prove that it was **legally or physically prevented** from delivering gas;
-- The company failed to **mitigate** the disruption or explore reasonable alternatives;
-- It delayed in providing proper **notification and evidence** to support its claim.
+## Why This Case Mattered

+This case raised critical questions:

+- Can a seller invoke war as a blanket excuse to halt performance?
+- Does economic unviability qualify as force majeure?
+- What happens when one party is state-owned and acts under political instruction?

+The ICC tribunal, sitting in Switzerland, weighed the contract’s terms, the applicable legal standards, and Gazprom’s obligations.
+It ruled in **ČEZ’s favour**, finding that Gazprom had **not met the legal threshold** for force majeure (Global Arbitration Review, 2025).

 ---

-## The Ruling: Commercial Risk Is Not Force Majeure

-The arbitral tribunal **rejected Gazprom’s force majeure defense**, finding that:

-- While war and sanctions can constitute force majeure in principle, **Gazprom failed to show a direct causal link** between these events and its inability to perform.
-- The sanctions regime in place **did not legally prohibit** Gazprom from fulfilling its contractual duties in this specific case.
-- The disruption, although severe, was **foreseeable and potentially manageable**, especially for a state-backed supplier experienced in navigating geopolitical risk.

-Instead, the tribunal found that **Gazprom had breached the contract**, and awarded **€42.2 million in damages** to ČEZ, covering prepaid volumes and associated losses (ICC Arbitration, 2025).

-This decision marked a rare legal setback for Gazprom in international proceedings, as most similar disputes have either been settled confidentially or withdrawn due to political pressure.
+## What Counts as Force Majeure?

+The Gazprom case underscores how tribunals interpret **force majeure** in international contracts.
+Most clauses require four conditions to be met:

+1. **The event must be defined** in the contract (e.g., war, natural disaster, or embargo).
+2. **The event must directly prevent performance**, not just make it more difficult or costly.
+3. **The affected party must act in good faith** and mitigate where possible.
+4. **Proper notice** must be given—promptly and with sufficient detail.

+In this case, the tribunal concluded that Gazprom’s **arguments were insufficient**.
+While war is a recognised force majeure event, the **link between the conflict and Gazprom’s non-performance** was deemed **too indirect and inadequately substantiated** (ICC Reporter, 2025).
+The company also **failed to prove it had explored reasonable alternatives** or taken all steps to minimise disruption.

 ---

-## Why It Matters

-### 1. Clarifies the Boundaries of Force Majeure

-This case offers a timely clarification: **force majeure is not a free pass**.
-Even in times of war or sanctions, companies must show that performance was **truly impossible**, not merely burdensome or undesirable.
-The tribunal sent a strong message — **commercial risk remains commercial risk**, even during crisis.

-### 2. Reinforces the Role of Arbitration in Geopolitical Conflicts

-When diplomatic or political channels break down, international arbitration provides a neutral forum to enforce rights.
-This ruling demonstrates that **contractual commitments endure** even in the shadow of geopolitical rupture.
-It’s a victory not just for ČEZ, but for the rule of law in international commerce.

-### 3. A Rare European Win Against Gazprom

-Since 2022, several European firms have struggled to challenge Gazprom successfully in court or arbitration. ČEZ’s victory is among the first that has resulted in a **publicly known monetary award**, signaling that **state-linked suppliers are not immune** from commercial accountability.
+## Jurisdictional Battle: No Russian Courts Allowed

+Another notable aspect of the case was **jurisdiction**.
+In 2024, ČEZ had obtained a preliminary ruling **barring Gazprom from taking the dispute to Russian courts** (Reuters, 2024).
+This reinforced the ICC’s authority and prevented parallel litigation in a forum where neutrality could be questioned.

+This decision matters: it **reaffirms confidence in international arbitration** and shows how global tribunals can resist pressure from politically influenced domestic courts.

 ---

-## Conclusion: Law Over Leverage

-In the end, the tribunal’s decision underscores a key principle: **contracts remain binding, even under pressure**.
-While the war in Ukraine has reshaped Europe’s energy landscape, legal obligations continue to matter — and can be enforced through well-drafted contracts and independent tribunals.

-As more disputes arise from the global energy shock, this case sets a precedent: **hard law can still prevail over hard power**.
-For buyers, sellers, and states alike, it’s a reminder that the rules of international commerce don’t disappear when politics heat up — they just become more vital.
+## The Award and Its Implications

+The tribunal awarded **$42 million in damages**, one of the largest recent rulings against Gazprom.
+But more than the number, the case set an **important precedent**.

+- **War alone isn’t a free pass**: Just because performance becomes harder, even under extreme events, doesn’t mean parties are excused.
+- **Commercial and political motives must be separated**: Gazprom is state-linked, but the tribunal treated it as a commercial actor bound by contract.
+- **Good faith and procedural discipline matter**: Failing to mitigate losses or notify in time can undermine a party’s force majeure defence.

 ---

+## What This Means for Future Energy Disputes

+The ČEZ ruling is likely to reverberate across **European energy markets** and **state contracts**.
+It serves as a reminder that:

+- Arbitration remains a powerful tool for holding powerful suppliers to account—even amid geopolitical disruption.
+- Companies should **draft force majeure clauses carefully**, specifying events, obligations, and notice procedures.
+- Courts and tribunals are willing to look past politics and focus on **contractual accountability**.

+---

+## Conclusion: Crisis is No Contract Killer

+This was more than a regional utility challenging a superpower.
+The ICC case reflects how commercial law remains **resilient under pressure**.
+It shows that **even in wartime**, agreements can—and must—be honoured unless strict legal standards are met.

+In a world increasingly shaped by **conflict, sanctions, and supply shocks**, this case stands as a reminder: **crisis is not carte blanche**.
+Contracts still speak.
+And when they don’t, tribunals do.

+---

 ## References

 Global Arbitration Review (2025) ‘Czech energy group declares win against Gazprom’, 26 February.
-[Available at](https://globalarbitrationreview.com/article/czech-energy-group-declares-win-against-gazprom) (Accessed: 3 March 2025).
+Available at: [https://globalarbitrationreview.com/article/czech-energy-group-declares-win-against-gazprom](https://globalarbitrationreview.com/article/czech-energy-group-declares-win-against-gazprom) (Accessed: 3 March 2025).

-ICC Reporter (2025) ‘ICC tribunal awards ČEZ damages over Russian gas shortfall’, International Arbitration Monitor, March.
-[Available at](https://arbitrationmonitor.com/gazprom-suffers-major-arbitration-loss-at-the-icc/) (Accessed: 3 March 2025).
+ICC Reporter (2025) ‘ICC tribunal awards CEZ damages over Russian gas shortfall’, *International Arbitration Monitor*, March.
+Available at: [https://arbitrationmonitor.com/gazprom-suffers-major-arbitration-loss-at-the-icc/](https://arbitrationmonitor.com/gazprom-suffers-major-arbitration-loss-at-the-icc/) (Accessed: 3 March 2025).

-Reuters (2025) ‘ČEZ wins arbitration against Gazprom’, Reuters, 26 February.
-[Available at](https://www.reuters.com/business/energy/cez-wins-arbitration-against-gazprom-2025-02-26/) (Accessed: 3 March 2025).
+Reuters (2025) ‘ČEZ wins arbitration against Gazprom’, *Reuters*, 26 February.
+Available at: [https://www.reuters.com/business/energy/cez-wins-arbitration-against-gazprom-2025-02-26/](https://www.reuters.com/business/energy/cez-wins-arbitration-against-gazprom-2025-02-26/) (Accessed: 3 March 2025).

-Reuters (2024) ‘ICC tribunal bans Gazprom from bringing gas dispute to Russian court’, Reuters, 24 May.
-[Available at](https://www.reuters.com/business/energy/cez-icc-tribunal-bans-gazprom-placing-gas-dispute-russian-court-2024-05-24/) (Accessed: 3 March 2025).
+Reuters (2024) ‘ICC tribunal bans Gazprom from bringing gas dispute to Russian court’, *Reuters*, 24 May.
+Available at: [https://www.reuters.com/business/energy/cez-icc-tribunal-bans-gazprom-placing-gas-dispute-russian-court-2024-05-24/](https://www.reuters.com/business/energy/cez-icc-tribunal-bans-gazprom-placing-gas-dispute-russian-court-2024-05-24/) (Accessed: 3 March 2025).

-Wikipedia (2025) 2022–2023 Russia–European Union gas dispute.
-[Available at](https://en.wikipedia.org/wiki/2022–2023_Russia–European_Union_gas_dispute) (Accessed: 3 March 2025).
+Wikipedia (2025) *2022–2023 Russia–European Union gas dispute*.
+Available at: [https://en.wikipedia.org/wiki/2022–2023_Russia–European_Union_gas_dispute](https://en.wikipedia.org/wiki/2022–2023_Russia–European_Union_gas_dispute) (Accessed: 3 March 2025).